coffeesmurf/filepost/README.md

 # filepost

-Monitors a folder and sends file content using a POST request.
+Golang application that monitors a folder and sends file content using a POST request with a configured Bearer token.